Skip to main content

 Minor health issues: Primary care physician (AKA your doctor’s office)

-There are many reasons to go to your primary care physician when you experience a health scare.
-First, and most importantly, he or she knows your personal and family medical history.
-In addition, some doctors offer same-day appointments for urgent situations, and the cost will generally be lower than going to urgent care or the ER.
-Below are the health conditions that your doctor may be able to treat at his or her office.
+There are many reasons to go to your primary care physician when you need care.
+Most importantly, they know your personal and family medical history, which helps in providing the best care.
+Many doctors also offer same-day appointments for urgent situations, and seeing your doctor is usually less expensive than going to urgent care or the emergency room.
+Below are examples of health conditions your doctor can treat in their office.

 • Sore or strep throat